xwal/awesome-stars/README.md

 * [JSONExport](https://github.com/Ahmed-Ali/JSONExport) - JSONExport is a desktop application for Mac OS X which enables you to export JSON objects as model classes with their associated constructors, utility methods, setters and getters in your favorite language.
 * [RxBluetoothKit](https://github.com/Polidea/RxBluetoothKit) - iOS & OSX Bluetooth library for RxSwift
 * [OpenSSL](https://github.com/Zewo/OpenSSL) - Swift OpenSSL for OS X and Linux
-* [WebSocket](https://github.com/Zewo/WebSocket) - Swift WebSocket server and client for OS X and Linux
+* [WebSocket](https://github.com/Zewo/WebSocket) - Swift WebSocket base for OS X and Linux
 * [PrediKit](https://github.com/KrakenDev/PrediKit) - An NSPredicate DSL for iOS, OSX, tvOS, & watchOS.
 Inspired by SnapKit and lovingly written in Swift.
 * [R.swift](https://github.com/mac-cain13/R.swift) - Get strong typed, autocompleted resources like images, fonts and segues in Swift projects
 * [LeetCode-Solutions-in-Swift](https://github.com/diwu/LeetCode-Solutions-in-Swift) - LeetCode Solutions in Swift 3